alazaroc/blog-web-code/_posts/en/2024-10-10-why-the-aws-well-architected-framework-really-matters.md

 - `AWS Well-Architected Tool`: A free tool in the AWS console to review your architectures, identify risks, and track improvements.
 - `Well-Architected Reviews`: Structured evaluations you can do yourself or with support.

-> The goal isn’t to have a perfect architecture, but to improve it continuously.
+> The goal isn't to have a perfect architecture, but to improve it continuously.
 {: .prompt-tip }

 ### 3.5.
 Visualizing the concepts